mhausenblas/aws-container-security-survey-2019/README.md

+In late 2019, I carried out an anonymous survey amongst AWS containers users.
+The survey focused on container security good practices and uptake of tooling in this space.

 A summary of the survey results is available as a [PDF](AWS-container-security-survey-2019-summary.pdf) for download.

 > Welcome to the AWS container security survey 2019!